Pylons/pyramid/docs/narr/views.rst

        return Response()

-Such a registration as the one directly above implies that the view name will be ``my_view``, registered ``for_`` any model type, using no permission, registered against requests with any request method / request type / request param / route name / containment.
+Such a registration as the one directly above implies that the view name will be ``my_view``, registered with a ``context`` argument that matches any model type, using no permission, registered against requests with any request method / request type / request param / route name / containment.

 If your view callable is a class, the :class:`repoze.bfg.view.bfg_view` decorator can also be used as a